Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 > **-MessageTraceId** is a parameter that's an alternative (and is effectively similar) to  **Network Message ID**.

 The above command enables you to identify:
-- The Network Message ID
+- The **Network Message ID** value
-- The specific messages this Network Message ID helps in retrieving
+- The specific messages this **Network Message ID** value helps in retrieving

-For example, in the above command, the value of Message Trace ID is **2bbad36aa4674c7ba82f4b307fff549f** which is effectively the Network Message ID.
-This value **2bbad36aa4674c7ba82f4b307fff549f** is used by the **Get-MessageTrace** cmdlet to retrieve trace information for messages that have this value and that are sent by john@contoso.com between June 13, 2022, and June 15, 2022.
+For example, in the above command, the value of **Message Trace ID** is **2bbad36aa4674c7ba82f4b307fff549f** which is effectively the **Network Message ID** value.
+This value **2bbad36aa4674c7ba82f4b307fff549f** is used by the **Get-MessageTrace** cmdlet to retrieve trace information for messages with this value and that have been sent by john@contoso.com between June 13, 2022, and June 15, 2022.

 The **Get-MessageTrace** cmdlet then pipes the retrieved trace information to the **Get-MessageTraceDetail** cmdlet.